lycheeverse/lychee/README.md

           You can specify custom headers in the format 'Name: Value'.
 For example, 'Accept: text/html'.
           This is the same format that other tools like curl or wget use.
           Multiple headers can be specified by using the flag multiple times.
+          The specified headers are used for ALL requests.
+          Use the `hosts` option to configure headers on a per-host basis.

       --hidden
           Do not skip hidden directories and files